socomsystems/documentation/admin_manual/configuration_database/mysql_4byte_support.rst

     Be sure to backup your database before performing this database upgrade.

-In order to use Emojis (textbased smilies) on your Nextcloud server with a MySQL database, the installation needs to be tweaked a bit.
+In order to use Emojis (textbased smilies) on your cyfrSpaces server with a MySQL database, the installation needs to be tweaked a bit.

 1. Make sure your database is set to use the Barracuda InnoDB file format: